Virtomize/mail2most/README.md

 # Usage

-- create a user in mattermost
+- create a mattermost user
-- create or use an existsing email user to connect to your mail server
+- create or use an existsing email user to connect to your mail server via IMAP
-- edit `conf/mail2most.conf`
+- edit `conf/mail2most.conf` and configure your mail and mattermost credentials
+- configure your filters
+- run Mail2Most `./mail2most` or with config path `./mail2most -c conf/mail2most.conf`

 ## example conf filter description